 NAS vs. SAN

 Until recently, technological barriers have kept the file and block storage worlds separate, each in its own management domain and each with its own strengths and weaknesses.
-Many storage managers view block storage as first class and file storage as economy class.
-Given the prevalence of business-critical databases housed on storage area networks (SANs), that's understandable.
+The prevailing view of storage managers was that block storage is first class and file storage is economy class.
+Giving rise to this notion was a prevalence of business-critical databases housed on SANs.